Dispersal vector: Marine dispersal

-A majority of marine organisms utilize ocean currents and movement within the water column to reproduce.
-The process of releasing reproductive propagules into the water is called broadcast spawning.
-While broadcast spawning requires parents to be relatively close to each other for fertilization, the fertilized zygotes can be moved extreme distances.
+A majority of marine organisms reproduce using ocean currents and movement within the water column.
+The process of releasing potential offspring into the water is called broadcast spawning.
+While it requires parents to be relatively close to each other for fertilization, the fertilized zygotes can be moved extremely far.
 A number of marine invertebrates require ocean currents to connect their gametes once broadcast spawning has occurred.
-Kelp, an important group of sea plants, primarily utilize ocean currents to distribute their spores and larvae.
-Many coral species reproduce by releasing gametes into the water column with hopes that other local corals will also release gametes before these units are dispersed by ocean currents.
+Kelp, an important group of sea plants, primarily use ocean currents to distribute their spores offspring.
+Many coral species reproduce by releasing gametes into the water column expecting other local corals to do the same before the original gametes are dispersed by ocean currents.

-Some non-submerged aquatic plant species, like palm trees and mangroves, have developed fruits that float in sea water in order to utilize ocean currents as a form of dispersal.
+Some non-submerged aquatic plant species, like palm trees and mangroves, have developed fruits that float on sea water in order to use ocean currents to disperse them.
 Coconuts have been found to travel up to thousands of miles away from their parent tree due to their buoyant nature.
-A variety of over 100 species of vascular plants utilize this dispersal method for their fruit.
+Over 100 species of vascular plants use this dispersal method for their fruit.

 Many plants have evolved with specific adaptations to maximize the distance that seeds, fruits, or propagules are dispersed in the ocean.
-For an increased protection against sinking in the water column, seeds have developed hair or slime on their outer seed coats.
-Seeds with filled with air, cork, or oil are better prepared to float for farther distances.
+To better protect them against sinking in the water column, some seeds have developed hair or slime on their outer seed coats.
+Seeds filled with air, cork, or oil are better prepared to float for farther distances.

-Another aspect of dispersal comes from wave and tidal action.
-Organisms in shallower waters, such as seagrasses, become displaced and dispersed by waves crashing upon them and tides pulling them out into the open ocean.
+Another aspect of dispersal comes from waves and tides.
+Organisms in shallower waters, such as seagrasses, are crashed upon by waves and pulled out by tides into the open ocean.

-Some smaller marine organisms maximize their own dispersal by attaching to a raft - a biotic or abiotic object that is being moved by the ocean’s currents.
-Biotic rafts can be floating seeds or fruits, leaves, or other propagules.
+Some smaller marine organisms maximize their own dispersal by attaching to a raft - a biotic or abiotic object that is being moved by the ocean's currents.
+Biotic rafts can be floating plant parts, such as seeds, fruits, and leaves.
 Abiotic rafts are usually floating woods or plastics, including buoys and discarded trash.

 Sea ice is also an important dispersal vector.
 Some arctic species rely on sea ice to disperse their eggs, like Daphnia pulex.
-Drifting, as discussed above, can be an effective dispersal vector for marine mammals.
-It has been shown that intertidal benthic invertebrates will utilize sea ice as a raft to travel up to multiple kilometers.
+Drifting, as discussed above, can help marine mammals move efficiently.
+It has been shown that intertidal invertebrates at the deepest part of their habitats will travel up to multiple kilometers using sea ice.